-Croup is an infection that causes inflammation of the windpipe (trachea) and the vocal cords (voice box).
+Croup is a viral infection that causes inflammation of the windpipe (trachea) and the vocal cords (voice box).
 The inflammation is usually caused by the same viruses that cause the common cold.

-Your child will usually have symptoms of a cold before the onset of croup, including a runny nose, sore throat, fever and irritability.
-He then develops a harsh, barking cough, sometimes a hoarse voice, and then noisy breathing (stridor).
+Your child will usually have symptoms of a cold before he gets croup symptoms.
+So he might have a runny nose, sore throat, fever and irritability.
+If he has croup, he’ll develop a harsh, barking cough, sometimes a hoarse voice, and then noisy breathing, which is called stridor.

 The noisy breathing and cough are usually worse at night.
 They can also get worse if your child gets upset.
 In most children, the symptoms improve over a few days then disappear.